mongodb/docs-realm/source/includes/realm-database.rst

 --------------

 Writes use :wikipedia:`memory mapping <Memory-mapped_file>` to avoid copying data back and forth from memory to storage.
-Mutators directly write to disk via memory mapping.
-Accessors directly read from disk via memory mapping.
-This means that object data is never stored on the stack or heap of your app.
+Accessors and mutators read and write to disk via memory mapping.
+As a result, object data is never stored on the stack or heap of your app.
 By default, data is memory-mapped as read-only to prevent accidental writes.

-{+client-database+} uses operating system level paging to leverage platform optimizations that the database itself can't reliably implement on each platform.
+{+client-database+} uses operating system level paging, trusting each operating system to implement memory mapping and persistence better than a single library could on its own.

 Indexes
 -------